0x1773/CatSender/README.md

 - [ ] Auto-sending at specified interval(s)
 - [ ] Enable/Disable pinging at message arrival
 - [ ] Enable/Disable auto-react
-# Copying code/leeching
+# Issues/Questions
-If you release a project with code from my project please credit me!<br>
+Create an issue with your question<br>
 ###### Yes I'm learning html to make these better